kubevault/kubevault/docs/concepts/vault-server-crds/vaultserver.md

 Requirements:

 - The OCM hub CRDs (`Placement`, `PlacementDecision`, `ManifestWork`) must be installed; the field is ignored with a warning condition otherwise.
-- The `vault` service template must be `type: LoadBalancer` so spoke clusters can reach the Vault API (port 8200) and the spoke-agent gRPC proxy (port 50053).
+- Spoke clusters must be able to reach the hub Vault API (port 8200) and the spoke-agent gRPC proxy (port 50053) at an externally-resolvable address.
+By default the `vault` service template must be `type: LoadBalancer`; alternatively, set the `kubevault.com/agent-hub-address` annotation on the VaultServer to an external address (NodePort + external LB, Gateway, …) and the LoadBalancer requirement is waived.
-- `spec.tls` must be enabled, since spokes connect over the external LoadBalancer address.
+- `spec.tls` must be enabled, since spokes connect over that external address.

 For each selected cluster the operator creates a ServiceAccount (in the managed cluster's namespace on the hub) whose token the spoke uses for kubernetes auth, a `VaultPolicy` and `VaultPolicyBinding` granting that ServiceAccount the permissions a spoke needs, a rotated bootstrap token for the `bao agent join` trust bootstrap, and a `ManifestWork` carrying the `VaultAgent`, its AppBinding, and the credential Secrets.
 See the [hub-spoke deployment guide](/docs/guides/hub-spoke/deploy-hub-spoke.md).